eventql/eventql/doc/deployment/cluster_setup.md

 The `cluster.coordinator` option specifies that we are going to use zookeeper as our coordination service.

-The `zookeeper_hosts` contains a comma seperated list of zookeeper hosts to connect to.
+The `cluster.zookeeper_hosts` contains a comma seperated list of zookeeper hosts to connect to.

 For a full list of supported configuration options please refer to the [Configuration](../../configuration)